This list was updated on 6/22/2020 at 10:32 PM

 Mendocino County Superior Court: A May 4 implementation order says access to the Ukiah and Fort Bragg courthouses remains limited.
 Clerks’ offices are open but filers are asked to use drop boxes or online services.
 Visitors entering the courthouses must wear face coverings.
 Criminal jury trials are suspended through the week of June 15.

 Mono County Superior Court: The Mammoth Lakes and Bridgeport courthouses are handling only “time-sensitive and essential” functions, according to a posting by the court.
-The court on March 23 confirmed that jury trials have been suspended until further notice.
+Court executive officer Lester Perpall said that jury trials have not resumed, although the court does not currently have any matters that are ready for a jury trial.
 Presiding Judge Mark Magit issued an implementation order on March 6.
 Appearances are being conducted via Internet and phone.

 According to a notice posted May 1, civil “trial dates for all trials scheduled to begin as of March 17, 2020 forward will be rescheduled approximately 25 weeks from the currently scheduled trial date, with notice to all parties.”
 Civil trials in progress as of March 17 will be vacated.